Oroniss/Halfbreed_Old/README.md

 # Halfbreed

-This is the repo for the python prototype of Halfbreed.
+This is the repo for Halfbreed.
-Writing it in Python rather than C# just to get things progressing.
+Writing it in C# again, and even on mac it seems to be working ok.

-This will at least give a faster option for experimenting/testing.
-Will try and maintain rough equivalence between the two versions.
+Trying to use some principled software development practices as well.